ArtificialSoda/Rocket_Elevators_GraphQL/ProcedurePostgres/README.md

 --------------------------------

-EXPORT in csv to be able to import in Postgres Database Fabien_Dimitrov_DWH.
+EXPORT in .csv to be able to import in Postgres Database Fabien_Dimitrov_DWH.

 Truncate FactIntervention table and Import CSV file from MySQL.